xyzBence/proxmoxbot/README.md

 - Smarter and clearer bot status messages

 ### **version: 2025-04-07 [Release Candidate]**
-- Refactored all commands to use the new Discord slash (`/`) format
-- Message formatting
-- Command updates and modernization
-- More modern appearance
-- Easier usability
-- Various bug fixes
-- Tons of new features
+- Rework and renovation of the entire project

+### **version: 2025-04-011 [Release Candidate]**
+- Fixed some authenticate user error
+- Reworked config and requests

 ---